 Japanese Sugar: Johakuto vs Kori-Zato (Sato) vs Sanonto

-As “Kori (氷)” means ice and “Zato (砂糖)”, also pronounced Sato, is the Japanese word for sugar, Kori-Zato is rock candy that looks like small pieces of crystal ice.
+In its name, “Kori (氷)” means ice, while “Zato (砂糖)”, also pronounced Sato, is the Japanese word for sugar.
+And Kori-Zato is rock candy that looks like small pieces of crystal ice.

 In Japan, the crystal sugar Kori-Zato is used in Shochu liquor making and is also available in snack and emergency food forms.

 Sanonto is a brown sugar produced by boiling down centrifuged molasses over and over again, which is unique to Japan.

 Since Sanonto has a distinctive rich sweet taste, it is often used to add deep flavor to dishes such as “Nimono (煮物)“.